We are searching for

 Visible Signs of Damage

-A vehicle being used in a car title washing scam will likely have lingering signs of previous damage.
+A vehicle being used in a car title washing fraud will likely have lingering signs of previous damage.
 Criminals aren't the brightest, and if the accident or natural disaster that ruined the car in the first place was severe enough, they won't be able to get the car back into perfect working condition.
 Ask to test drive a vehicle, and if possible, get it inspected by an automotive professional.
 Look for obvious signs of collision, wear, or tampering, like:

 • Worn tires